GREEN TRANSITION NORTH

 COOPERATION

-The project is a collaboration between researchers and 15 green industrial change companies in northern Sweden: LKAB, Northvolt, H2 Green Steel, Uniper, ABB, Hitachi Energy, Skellefteå kraft, Pite Energi, Luleå Energi, Bodens energi, Vattenfall, Ericsson, Hexatronic , AFRY, and Lumire.
+The project is a collaboration between researchers and 15 green industrial change companies in northern Sweden: LKAB, Northvolt, Stegra, Uniper, ABB, Hitachi Energy, Skellefteå kraft, Pite Energi, Luleå Energi, Bodens energi, Vattenfall, Ericsson, Hexatronic , AFRY, and Lumire.
 An important part is to involve the small and medium-sized enterprises of the region and to create the conditions for this target group to take up the challenges of the green industrial change even better.

 PROJECT DURATION